Sundance 2013: Short Film Miracles

 Atlas and his collaborators weren’t alone in their intent to create imaginative dreamscapes by meager means and the undertow of cinematic weirdness proves to be contagious.
 For instance, filmmakers Jillian Mayer and Lucas Leyva flirt with similar motifs spiked with bursts of surrealism in their postmodern, science-fiction musical #Postmodem.
 The film’s clever conceit and ambition pays off with mixed results as Mayer and Leyva’s collaborative project juggles the joys of riding a jetpack naked with absurd banter influenced by the theories of futurist Ray Kurzweil, among others.

 “Riding a jetpack naked is challenging,” said co-director Mayer during a brief, post-screening, Q&A session.
 No kidding.
-Alas, this wacky, 12-minute, mashup of quirky pop songs, bone-dry comedy and art theory feels a bit dated after art-world enfant terrible Ryan Trecartin’s videos already strip-mined similar territory with more daring originality and panache.
+Alas, this wacky, 14-minute (available March 2014 on Vimeo) mashup of quirky pop songs, bone-dry comedy and art theory feels a bit dated after art-world enfant terrible Ryan Trecartin’s videos already strip-mined similar territory with more daring originality and panache.
 It’s not too much of a stretch to speculate that Mayer and Leyva might have seen Trecartin’s anarchistic video artworks like 2007’s I-Be Area or, at the very least, read about this bizarre video piece in the pages of Artforum.

 Fortunately, #Postmodem’s offbeat humor and willingness to be ridiculous is a far cry from the tedious exercise of art-damaged, pretentious bores shanghaiing this year’s New Frontier Shorts program.
 In previous years, the New Frontier Shorts often showcased some of the best and most innovative short filmmaking at Sundance.
 This year’s offerings, however, are mostly self-indulgent misfires camouflaged by flashy digital effects like Athina Rachel Tsangari’s The Capsule.